LudwigBoess/DSAModels.jl/docs/src/index.md

 # DSAModels.jl

 This package provides a number of efficiency models for Diffuse Shock Acceleration (DSA).
 It provides a number of functions to calculate what fraction of the energy dissipated at a shock is used to accelerate Cosmic Rays (CRs).
+If you use this implementation in a publication please cite [Böss et. al. (submitted)](https://ui.adsabs.harvard.edu/abs/2022arXiv220705087B/abstract).

 # Install